adtripp/Tripp_et_al_cacnes_phage_defense/README.md

 This repository contains all code necessary to reproduce the analyses described in:

-*Citation: Phage-mediated lysis does not determine Cutibacterium acnes colonization on human skin
+**Tripp, A. D.**, Qu, E. B., Baker, J. S., Mancuso, C., Roux, S., Hussain, F. A., & Lieberman, T. D. “Phage-mediated lysis does not determine Cutibacterium acnes colonization on human skin”. bioRxiv, 2025-09.

 This project is part of my postdoctoral research in the Lieberman Lab (https://lieberman.science/research/).